AlexSmith11/FullCalendarScheduler/documentthing.md

 // Then sort
 just a simple sort via object start param

-// Then we start validation on event timings
+// Then we start rescheduling on event timings
 // This is for the individual event or invite arrays.
 Once gone through one of the conditions, add to main array. if (node2(start) < node1(end)) {                                    // Loop over events -> true if the next node starts before current one ends node1(end) - node2(start) = nodeConflictDiff                      // We reschedule for after the currrent node